oxford-pharmacoepi/MegaStudy/Feasibility Shiny/README.md

 renv::restore()
 ```

-    ## - The library is already synchronized with the lockfile.

 Subsequently, please put your results folder (extracted from zip) into
 the “data” folder that you see in this R project.
 You can put all there
 is in the zip folder (including the log and snapshot, that does not